walbourn/walbourn.github.io/_posts/2010-06-10-announcement-directx-sdk-june-2010-is-live.md

 comments: true
 categories: [dxsdk, hlsl, pixw, visualc, directxmath]
 ---
-The June 2010 release of the DirectX SDK is now available on [Microsoft Downloads](http://go.microsoft.com/fwlink/?LinkId=226640).
+The June 2010 release of the DirectX SDK is now available on [Microsoft Downloads](https://www.microsoft.com/download/details.aspx?id=6812).
 This release introduces official support for Visual Studio 2010, an updated version of the HLSL compiler with numerous fixes and minor improvements, improved documentation and samples, XNAMath C++ SIMD library version 2.03, and PIX for Windows usability improvements.

 <em><strong>Note: The DirectX SDK is now legacy.
 You should use the [Windows 10 SDK](https://aka.ms/dxsdk) instead.</strong></em>
 <!--more-->

+> The legacy June 2010 DXSDK and End-User Runtime packages were republished "as-is" with SHA256 code-signing.
+See [this post](https://walbourn.github.io/where-is-the-directx-sdk-2021-edition/) for details.

 <strike>For download details, see the [DirectX Developer Center](http://msdn.microsoft.com/directx/).</strike>

-The corresponding DirectX End-User Runtime with the June 2010 updated DLLs for D3DX9/10/11, D3DCSX, D3DCompiler, XAUDIO2, and XACT is also available online ([Web](http://go.microsoft.com/fwlink/p/?LinkId=159853) or [stand-alone](http://go.microsoft.com/fwlink/p/?LinkId=159853)).
+The corresponding DirectX End-User Runtime with the June 2010 updated DLLs for D3DX9/10/11, D3DCSX, D3DCompiler, XAUDIO2, and XACT is also available online ([Web](https://www.microsoft.com/download/details.aspx?id=35) or [stand-alone](https://www.microsoft.com/download/details.aspx?id=8109)).

 <strong>Update:</strong> Please note that the REDIST folder for the DirectX SDK (June 2010) is slightly out of date now.
 You should make use of the [refreshed version](https://walbourn.github.io/dxsetup-update/) of DirectSetup if you need the REDIST.